shreyasmahimkar/action/3_trading_floor/sandbox/banoffee.md

 # Banoffee Pie Recipe

-## Description
-A delicious and easy family favourite with buttery pastry and sweet dulce de leche.
-Serve with a generous dollop of whipped cream.

-## Serves
-8 - 10
+**Serves:** 8 - 10

-## Difficulty
-Easy

-## Prep Time
-30 mins

-## Cook Time
-30 mins + 35 mins chilling
+**Prep time:** 30 mins
+**Cook time:** 30-35 mins
+**Difficulty:** Easy

 ## Ingredients
-### For the pastry:
+### For the pastry
 - 100g chilled butter (plus extra for greasing)
 - 200g plain flour
-- 1 medium egg (separated)
+- 1 medium egg, separated
 - 1 tbsp golden caster sugar

-### For the filling:
+### For the filling
 - 4 sliced bananas
 - 394g caramel or dulce de leche
 - 300ml double cream
 - Dark chocolate (optional, for garnish)

 ## Method
-1. **Make the Pastry Case:**
+1. **Make the pastry case:**
-   In a food processor, pulse the butter and flour until resembling breadcrumbs.
-Add the egg yolk and sugar, then cold water until the dough comes together.
-Knead gently and chill for 30 mins.
+   Put the butter and flour in a food processor and pulse until it resembles fresh breadcrumbs.
+Add the egg yolk and sugar, and pulse again.
+Gradually add cold water until the dough comes together.

-2. **Preheat Oven:**
-   Heat oven to 190C/170C fan.
+2. **Chill the dough:**
+   Knead gently, wrap in cling film, and chill for 30 minutes in the fridge.

-3. **Line the Tart Tin:**
+3. **Preheat the oven:**
+   Heat oven to 190C/170C/gas 4.
+Grease a 23cm loose-bottomed fluted tart tin.
+Roll out the dough, trim to fit, and line the tin.

+4. **Blind bake:**
-   Roll out pastry, line a greased 23cm tart tin, and snip excess pastry.
-Line with baking parchment and weights, bake for 15 mins, then brush with egg white and bake for another 15-20 mins.
+   Line the base with baking parchment, weigh it down with baking beans, and bake for 15 minutes.
+Remove the paper and beans, brush with egg white, and bake for another 15-20 minutes until golden and crisp.
+Cool completely.

-4. **Cool Pastry:**
-   Let it cool completely.

-5. **Add Filling:**
+5. **Fill the pastry:**
-   Spread half of the caramel in the pastry case, layer the banana slices, then add the remaining caramel.
-Chill.
+   Spread half the caramel on the pastry base, layer with bananas, then cover with the remaining caramel.
+Chill in the fridge.

-6. **Whip Cream:**
+6. **Prepare the topping:**
-   Whip the cream until thick and spoon it over the tart.
+   Whip the cream until thick and spoon over the tart.
 Garnish with grated dark chocolate if desired.

-## Notes
-- The pastry case can be made a day in advance.
-- Best served fresh, but it can be kept in the fridge overnight.
+Enjoy your delicious homemade Banoffee Pie!